19hours/sg-statutes/Acts/Extradition Act.md

 Warrant of Surrender of Fugitive

-To the Director of Prisons and to
+To the Commissioner of Prisons and to

+[Act 1 of 2014 wef 01/07/2014]

-Whereas (referred to in this Warrant as the fugitive) who is accused [orhas been convicted] of the offence of alleged to have been committed [orcommitted] in [orwithin the jurisdiction of] was delivered into custody of you, the Director of Prisons, by Warrant dated the day of , in pursuance of the Extradition Act:
+Whereas (referred to in this Warrant as the fugitive) who is accused [orhas been convicted] of the offence of alleged to have been committed [orcommitted] in [orwithin the jurisdiction of] was delivered into custody of you, the Commissioner of Prisons, by Warrant dated the day of , in pursuance of the Extradition Act:

+[Act 1 of 2014 wef 01/07/2014]

 Now therefore I, the Minister for , in pursuance of the Extradition Act, hereby order —

 (a)

-you, the Director of Prisons, to deliver the fugitive into the custody of the said ; and
+you, the Commissioner of Prisons, to deliver the fugitive into the custody of the said ; and

 (b)

 you, the said , to receive the fugitive into your custody and to convey him to a place in or within the jurisdiction of and there surrender him to some person appointed to receive him.

+[Act 1 of 2014 wef 01/07/2014]

 Given under my hand at Singapore this day of .